-SALC’s programme on the rights of LGBT persons has the following objectives:
+SALC’s programme on the rights of LGBTIQ+ persons has the following objectives:

 - To act as a legal resource through which it can legally and strategically empower activists, lawyers, paralegals and civil society.

-- To improve jurisprudence on the rights of LGBT persons through incremental litigation focusing on freedom of association and expression for LGBT activists in the region.
+- To improve jurisprudence on the rights of LGBTIQ+ persons through incremental litigation focusing on freedom of association and expression for LGBTIQ+ activists in the region.

 - To create a more nuanced legal strategy for criminal defence in sodomy cases.

-- To assert the role of the State to provide full citizenship and self-determination to all persons irrespective of gender identity and sexual orientation.
+- To assert the role of the State to provide full citizenship and self-determination to all persons irrespective of gender identity, sex characteristics and sexual orientation.

-- To assert police accountability in cases of police abuse of transgender persons.
+- To assert police accountability in cases of police abuse of LGBTIQ+ persons.

 - Malawi: Case challenging sodomy provisions in Penal Code.